th-in-gs/GP3D-Root-Simplfy3D-Settings/README.md

 The TL;DR: if you're using a Mac, as I am, double-click the "Stall Simplify3D While Connecting To Printer.command", quickly switch to S3D, open the "Machine Control Panel", and hit 'Connect'.
 Connection should establish!
 If it doesn't, try again.

-The background: what happens is that the Root resets itself whenever a Connection is established.
+The background: what happens is that the Root resets itself whenever a connection is established.
 It’s then unresponsive to serial input for a few seconds while it reboots.
 It’s during that unresponsive time that S3D tries to establish communication - so it ends up thinking it can’t talk to the printer.

 With many printers, you could just uncheck "Wait for startup command" in the S3D's communication settings - but that doesn't work here, because then S3D assumes ASCII communication.
 The Root uses the binary communication protocol.